ulfk/dotnet-ai-workshop/instructions/7_Vision.md

 To address this, let's raise alerts if there's something wrong with the input image.
 This could also be used to raise alerts if there's something dangerous or strange on the road.

 > [!TIP]
-> The following instructions require a model that supports native function calling, such as `gpt-4o-mini` or `llama3.2-vision`.
+> The following instructions require a model that supports function calling, such as `gpt-4o-mini` or `llama3.2-vision`.
 If you're using `llava`, skip ahead to the next section.

 Define a C# function to call if there's an alert.
 Add this right above your `foreach` loop: